 Some General Facts About Bacon-

-- Bacon is the meat from the pig’s belly or back, most of the bacon at the grocery stores is salt-cured.
+- Bacon is the really the meat that comes from the pig’s belly or back.
+In the United States, most of the bacon at the grocery stores is salt-cured.

-- The United States mostly sells side pork, which is cut from the side of the pig.
+- America mostly sells side pork, which is cut from the side of the pig.

 - The preserving method that is most common with bacon is salt-cured.
 All that means that it was soaked in a mixture of salt, nitrates, and sugar, and smoked before you purchase it.
 Next time you purchase a sealed package of bacon, look at the package.

 - Always, preheat the air fryer, bacon tends to cook better on a hot surface.

 - Spread out the bacon, so it’s flat in the air fryer, no overcrowding, it leads to undercooked bacon.

-- Set the temperature to 400 degrees F.
+- The ideal temperature is 400 degrees F.